 Many organizations have in-house application development teams.
-Unless they established DevOps (proper) and have dedicated resources embedded within every application team, providing a central platform bundling infrastructure operations makes sense (internal developer platform)
+Unless they established DevOps (proper) and have dedicated resources embedded within every application team, providing a central platform bundling infrastructure operations makes a lot of sense and can provide major productivity enhancements (internal developer platform)

 Many application teams target containers and kubernetes specifically as an abstraction layer.
 Reduced vendor lock-in, reasonable abstraction over cloud infrastructure

 Central platform teams can build multi-tenant k8s on top of managed cloud provider offerings (e.g. GKE, AKS etc.) more easily.
 Should look into this angle first before offering Kubernetes Cluster as a Service - it’s easier to operate fewer bigger clusters than many small cluster